Thwarted Knife Attack At BART Station Raises Security Questions

 OAKLAND (KPIX 5) – While BART police Monday afternoon thanked a bystander for his quick action to subdue a stabbing suspect in a scary weekend incident, some wondered if the attack should elevate concerns about security on the transit system.

-Two people were hospitalized after a knife-wielding man attack his victims who seemed to be chosen at random in the frightening incident at the Coliseum BART station Saturday night.
+Two people were hospitalized after a knife-wielding man attacked his victims who seemed to be chosen at random in the frightening assault at the Coliseum BART station Saturday night.

 On Monday afternoon, BART Police officials publicly thanked David Harris, the Oakland resident who stepped in to stop the stabbing.